mastericon7/Noterube-Software/README.md

 # Prog Is a website!
-# Noterube is gonna start soon! http://noterube.tk
+# Noterube is gonna start soon!
+516 days to start!
+But you can regiter now!! http://noterube.tk